 The Art Deco design of the building is unmistakable and it’s no surprise to know it was once said to be “one of the most significant structures in skyscraper design.”
 Working in its favor was that it was one of the first skyscrapers designed under the 1916 Zoning Resolution, which called for the use of the step back principle, a common and recognizable element in many art deco designs.
 This thick masonry of the exterior exudes a bold, unmovable sensibility but also feels like a graceful and stoic part of the skyline.

 Of course, the main attraction in the building has long been its lobby.
 The 6,000-square-foot space features tons of ornate designs, including veined marble walls, travertine floors, and bronze medallions.
 12 murals painted by Hugo R.B.
 Newman line the ceiling, depicting the evolution of human communication, from Aztec runners all the way up to the telephone.
-Walker said he was inspired by Mayan architecture is creating the look and feel of the facade.

 The luxury residences inside 100 Barclay Street find a way to combine the pre-war proportionality of the building’s floors with modern design and luxury.
 That’s evident in the great room where 10-foot ceilings and double-hung windows allow natural light and epic views to flood the living space.
 Custom-stained white oak flooring goes wall-to-wall, allowing residents a beautiful base to start building upon.